Skip to main content

 Cross-Store Transfers

 You can export translations from one store and import them into a different store.
 Altera uses the Handle column to match resources across stores, since Shopify IDs differ between stores.
 During import, Altera first checks whether the resource ID exists on the target store.
 If it doesn't, it falls back to looking up the resource by handle.
-This works for products, collections, pages, blogs, articles, menus, metaobjects, metafields, product options, and product option values.
+This works for products, collections, pages, blogs, articles, menus, metaobjects, metafields, product options, product option values, and product variants.

 Shopify Compatibility